 The following documents are provided for the technical staff of the courts and electronic filing service providers (EFSP) to provide guidelines for the successful implementation of electronic filing in the Civil CMS (CCMS-V3) application.
 The Civil CMS application uses California's Second Generation E-Filing Specifications (2GEFS).2GEFS-CCMS Specifications and Schema (ZIP)

-2GEFS CCMS-V3 01 to 02 Schema Updates
+2GEFS CMS 01 to 02 Schema Updates

 2GEFS-CCMS Implementation Guide (PDF)

-CCMS-V3 E-Filing CCTC-EFSP Connectivity Technical Guide (PDF)
+CMS E-Filing CCTC-EFSP Connectivity Technical Guide (PDF)

 The CMS E-Filing CCTC-EFSP Connectivity Technical Guide provides instructions and support information to authorized EFSPs for connectivity to the California Courts Technology Center (CCTC) CMS Electronic Filing Manager (EFM).
 The document may also be used as a guideline for connectivity to local implementations of the CMS EFM in non-CCTC courts.